lsst-sqre/afwdata-cowboy/README.md

 <a name="token"></a>
 If you are using [GitHub's two-factor authentication (2FA)](https://help.github.com/articles/about-two-factor-authentication/), use a personal access token instead of your GitHub password.
 You can create a token specifically for `git-lfs.lsst.codes` by going to [https://github.com/settings/tokens](https://github.com/settings/tokens).
+Tokens only require read:org scope.

 Setting up git-lfs for the first time